Drive EV Oklahoma

 Our Mission

-Our mission is to be an active and cohesive group of diverse EV stakeholders who share the common interest in facilitating the adoption and awareness of EVs and EVSE in Oklahoma.
-Areas of focus include Education and Outreach Events, Infrastructure Development, and Legislation, Policy, and Regulations.
+Our mission is to be an active and cohesive group of diverse EV stakeholders who share the common interest in facilitating the adoption and awareness of EVs in Oklahoma.
+Areas of focus include education and outreach events, infrastructure development, legislation, policy, and regulations.